gregdevore/Projects/README.md

 **GregDeVore-L09-Bayes.ipynb**

 This assignment explores a few topics in Bayesian analysis, including creating a simple Naive Bayes classifier and a Bayesian network using the 'bnlearn' package in R.  It also features a simple web scraping example using the 'rvest' package in R.

+**GregDeVore-L10-PCA.ipynb**

+This assignment using principal component analysis to explore the wine quality data set from Kaggle.
+In addition, principal components regression is compared to linear regression as a means of predicting wine quality.